|

 When the vector wind speed has opposite direction than propagation the

-sound, there will increase time delay. this case can suppose that the wind
+sound, there will increase time delay. can expect time delay non windy conditions based this

 (2.